gorillalabs/sparkling/README.md

 # Release Notes

+### 1.2.1 - improved Kryo Registration, AVRO reader + new Accumulator feature
+ * feature: added accumulators (Thanks to [Oleg Smirnov](https://github.com/master) for that)
+ * change: overhaul of Kryo Registration: Deprecated defregistrator macro, added Registrator type (see sparkling.serialization), with basic support of required types.
+ * feature: added support for your own avro readers, making it possible to read types/records instead of maps.
+Major improvement on memory consumption.

 ### 1.1.1 - cleaned dependencies
  * No more spilling of unwanted stuff in your application.
 You only need to refer to sparkling to get a proper environment with Spark 1.2.1.
    In order to deploy to a cluster with Spark pre-installed, you need to set Spark dependency to provided in your project, though.